Murder of John Lennon: Shooting

 Officers Steven Spiro and Peter Cullen were the first policemen to arrive at the scene; they were at 72nd Street and Broadway when they heard a report of shots fired at the Dakota.
 The officers arrived about two minutes after the shooting and found Chapman standing very calmly on 72nd Street reading a paperback copy of The Catcher in the Rye.
 They immediately put Chapman in handcuffs and placed him in the back seat of their squad car.
 Chapman made no attempt to flee or resist arrest.
 Cullen said of Chapman: "He apologized to us for ruining our night.
 I turned around and said to him, 'You've got to be fucking kidding me.
 You're worried about our night?
 Do you know what you just did to your life?'
 We read him his rights more than once."

 Officers Herb Frauenberger and Tony Palma were the second team to arrive on the scene.
 They found Lennon lying face down on the floor of the lobby, blood pouring from his mouth and his clothing already soaked with it, with Hastings attending to him.
 Officers James Moran and Bill Gamble soon arrived as well.
 Frauenberger put Lennon in Moran and Gamble's car, concluding his condition was too serious to wait for an ambulance to arrive.
 Moran and Gamble then drove Lennon to Roosevelt Hospital on West 59th Street, followed by Frauenberger and Palma, who drove Ono to that location.
-According to Gamble, in the car, Moran asked, "Are you John Lennon?" or, "Do you know who you are?"
+According to Gamble, in the car, Moran questioned Lennon regarding his identity.
 Lennon nodded, but could only manage to make a moaning and gurgling sound when he tried to speak, and lost consciousness shortly thereafter.